NAVIGATING EMOTIONS in DIFFICULT TIMES

 Who among us has not felt red hot anger?
 In fact, anger is often the most appropriate emotion.
 Rage even.
 But, when we live in a place of constant anger or despair we do real damage to ourselves and those around us.

 To be human is to be subject to the mood altering chemicals that course through our bodies.
-Howe er, I have learned, that are feelings are not present to toss us about but to guide us.
+However, our feelings do not exist to toss us about but to guide us.
 All of them, even the ones that hurt like hell.
-They are showing us what we want and don’t want, and if we pay attention to them, we stand a much better chance of guiding our ship through treacherous waters toward calmer shores.
+Our feelings tell us very clearly what we want and don’t want.
+If we pay attention to them, we can use them to guide our ship through treacherous waters and toward calmer shores.

 MEDITATION TO CULTIVATE AWARENESS

-Key to unearthing the benefit of our emotions is to understand how they arise and how to find our center.
+Key to unearthing the benefit of our emotions is to tune into the emotional process and to develop a habit of finding our center.
 This is a two step process.
-The order of the steps is less important than our awareness of them.
+The order of the steps is less important than our awareness of them and practice.

 BACK TO EMOTIONS

 Our emotions arise from the thoughts we are thinking.
-They are not just random occurrences, nor are they always telling us what we think they’re telling us.
-In order to use our feelings to guide us properly we must tune into the thoughts that trigger them and then take a hard look at those thoughts.
+They are not just random occurrences, nor are they always telling us what we think they’re telling us!
+In order to use our feelings to guide us to where our heart really wants to go, tune in to thoughts that preceded them as they arise.
+Then take a hard look at those thoughts.
 This is a learning process, like meditation, that takes time and practice.

-As you tune into the thoughts you think that bring about an emotion, you can begin to look for better feelings thoughts.
-For when your thoughts align with your true self the feelings that result are good.
+As you tune into the thoughts you think and the accompanying emotion, you can then begin to look for better feelings thoughts.
+When your thoughts align with your true self the feelings that result are always positive.

 “Change the way you look at things and the things you look at will change.” ~ Wayne Dyer

 I will try to give you an example from my own life.
-As someone who has battled depression throughout my life with therapy and medication, with only a modicum of success, I have come to understand that depression was programmed into my patterns of thought.
-Without changing the thoughts and beliefs I was raised with, I didn’t stand a chance in hell of being happy.
+As someone who has battled depression throughout my life using traditional therapy and medication and with only a modicum of success, I have come to understand that depression was programmed into my very personal thought patterns.
+Without changing these habits of thought and their underlying beliefs, I didn’t stand a chance in hell of being happy.

 MOVING UP THE LADDER OF EMOTIONS

-Next, begin question your thoughts while looking for a better feeling thought that feels comfortable and acceptable.
+Question your thoughts while looking for a better feeling thought, one that feels comfortable and acceptable.
 If you start with, “It’s hopeless.”

 Responses:

-- It is possible that something I can’t foresee changes the trajectory in a positive direction.
+• It is possible that something I can’t foresee will change the trajectory of my situation in a positive direction.

-- My grandsons remind me of hope.
-Walking in nature and focusing on the beauty of it helps me feel better.
+• My grandsons, and children in general, remind me of hope.
+Walking in nature and focusing on the beauty helps me feel better.
 Exercise lifts my spirits.
 Paying attention to things I enjoy gives me hope.

 It’s also helpful to know that when you are experiencing depression and despair, anger is an improvement.
 It can serve to energize you into action.
-Therefore, finding something to be angry about can be a relief.
+Therefore, finding something to be angry about can be a relief for a time.

 If you are struggling, this is a process worth exploring.
 Some of the teachers that I have found most helpful can be found in the books in my reading list.
 And for those of you who are yourselves teachers, I always appreciate your input in this conversation.